Rhythm III

 Washed Up Cafe & Bar

-Local tipWorks before and after the session—light breakfast early, slower drink or occasional event night later.
+Local tipWorks before or after the session.
+Quick breakfast early, slower drink (or the occasional event) later.

 Hangfive Surf & Coffee

-Surf shop and coffee tucked behind Washed Up
+Surf shop with coffee, tucked behind Washed Up

-Boards, clothing, coffee, cakes, and beers behind Washed Up on Avenida do Mar.
-Sometimes live music; always more shop than cafe.
+Boards, clothes, coffee, cakes, beers.
+Behind Washed Up on Avenida do Mar.
+Live music sometimes.
+It's more shop than cafe.

-Local tipHours can be loose—best as a browse-and-coffee stop before the beach or a low-key beer after.
+Local tipHours can be loose.
+Good for a browse-and-coffee before the beach, or a low-key beer after.

 Sol

-Local tipCheck opening days before you build the whole morning around it.
-Coffee quality beats brunch here.
+Local tipCheck opening days before you plan the whole morning around it.
+The coffee beats the food here.

 Lagide Coffee & Food

-Cafe and snack spot by the surf schools: breakfast plates, bowls, toasts, banana bread, steady flow of sandy people.
+Cafe and snack spot by the surf schools.
+Breakfast plates, bowls, toasts, banana bread.
+Lots of sandy people passing through.

 Bar do Bruno

-Ocean-facing bar on the sand: casual food, music, and post-session energy that can stay mellow or turn into a proper night.
+Ocean-facing bar on the sand.
+Casual food, music, post-session vibes that can stay mellow or turn into a proper night.

-Local tipAfter an afternoon session while the light's still good—groups tend to stay longer than planned.
+Local tipGood after an afternoon session while the light's still nice.
+Groups tend to stay longer than they planned.

 Danau Beach Bar

-Beach bar with DJs when the group still has legs
+Beach bar with DJs when the group still has energy

-Overlooks the bay: daytime food, cocktails, live music, and DJ nights close to the sand.
+Looks over the bay.
+Daytime food, cocktails, live music, DJ nights close to the sand.

-Local tipBetter for social plans than quiet wind-down.
-Check what's on if music matters.
+Local tipBetter for social plans than a quiet wind-down.
+Check the programme if music matters to you.

 Surfers Lodge Restaurant & Bar

-Dinner (and breakfast) at Surfers Lodge when you want a real table
+Breakfast or dinner at Surfers Lodge when you want an actual table

-Restaurant and bar inside the lodge: public breakfast, seasonal cooking, local products, and a wine list that takes the producers seriously.
+Restaurant and bar inside the lodge.
+Public breakfast, seasonal cooking, local ingredients, wine list that actually cares about the producers.

-Local tipBook for a grown-up after-surf dinner, or breakfast without leaving the surf-lodge vibe.
+Local tipBook for a proper after-surf dinner, or breakfast without leaving the lodge mood.

 Tribo da Praia